 - Observe the stop sign, give the bus right of way, and follow staff member’s directions.

-- Park in an available parking spot on the left side of the lot – preferably the lower lot.
+- Park in an available parking spot in the left side of the lot.

 - Walk your child, using the crosswalk, to the building.